 – Open, constructive and honest communication

-– High levels of emotional resilience and capacity for overcoming challenges
+– High levels of emotionally resilience and capacity for overcoming challenges

-– Humanity, compassion and a deep commitment to the MAT’s vision and values
+– Humanity, compassion and a deep commitment to faith and the MAT’s values

-– A true love for learning in which personal transformation is possible
+– A true love for learning in which which personal transformation is possible

 – Strong, supportive and nurturing relationships